electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/adaptivecruisecontrol/_index.md

 ---
-title: Adaptive cruise control with speed limiter.
+title: Audi Q4 e-tron adaptive cruise control with speed limiter.
 linktitle: Adaptive cruise control
-description: The Adaptive cruise control (ACC) supports the driver within the system limits
+description: Audi Q4 e-tron can be delivered with adaptive cruise control.
+The Adaptive cruise control (ACC) supports the driver within the system limits
 weight: 1
 ---

-Speed ​​and the distance to the vehicle in front.
+Speed and the distance to the vehicle in front.
 If a vehicle in front is detected, it can brake or accelerate the vehicle within the system limits.
 Even in stop-and-go traffic and in

 The system brakes traffic jams to a standstill and can be automated again depending on the duration of the downtime approach.